FAQ

 However, freeze-thaw damage can be prevented by using high quality materials and sound construction practices.
 If concrete is properly cured and sealed to prevent water absorption, it won’t experience the same damage as uncured concrete.

-• Is Road Guard Plus™ safe for people?
+• Is Road Guard Eco-Plus/Road Guard Plus™ safe for people?

 The small amounts of brine spread thinly and used as recommended on roads for anti-icing and de-icing has not been shown to cause any health concerns.

-• Is Road Guard Plus™ safe for pets and wildlife?
+• Is Road Guard Eco-Plus/Road Guard Plus™ safe for pets and wildlife?

 When it is applied for anti-icing and de-icing following the recommended application rates, this product presents a very low hazard to animals (and humans).